MUSHRA: Language of test items

-While in ITU-T P.800 tests which are commonly used to evaluate telephone quality codecs the tested speech items should always be in the native language of the listeners, this is not necessary in MUSHRA tests.
-A study with Mandarin Chinese and German listeners found no significant difference between rating foreign language and native language test items.
-However, listeners needed more time and compared more when evaluating the foreign language items.
-So it seems that listeners compensate for any difficulties they may have in rating foreign language items.
-Such compensation is not possible in ITU-T P.800 ACR tests where items are heard only once and no comparison to the reference is possible.
-There, foreign language items are rated as being of lower quality when listeners' language proficiency is low.
+ITU-T P.800 tests, based on the mean opinion score methodology, are commonly used to evaluate speech codecs for use in e.g. VOIP.
+This standard specifies that the tested speech items should always be in the native language of the listeners.
+When MUSHRA is used instead for these purposes, language matching becomes unnecessary.
+MUSHRA experiments do not aim to test the intelligibility of spoken words but solely the quality of the audio containing those words and the presence or absence of audible artifacts (e.g. distortion).
+A MUSHRA study with Mandarin Chinese and German listeners found no significant difference between rating foreign and native language test items.
+Despite the lack of distinction in the end results, listeners did need more time and comparison opportunities (repetitions) to accurately evaluate the foreign language items.
+This compensation is impossible in ITU-T P.800 ACR tests wherein items are heard only once and no comparison to the reference audio is possible.
+In such tests, unlike MUSHRA tests, foreign language items are perceived and then rated as being of lower quality, irrespective of actual codec quality, when listeners' proficiency in the target language is low.